changxin-ge/agent-in-a-day-with-watsonx-orchestrate/README.md

 Ever spent hours combing through two nearly identical contracts trying to find the one clause that changes everything?

-In this hands-on bootcamp, you’ll learn how to let AI handle the heavy lifting.
+In this hands-on workshop, you’ll learn how to let AI handle the heavy lifting.
 See how IBM’s watsonx Orchestrate AI Agent can streamline document comparison and turn a tedious manual task into a fast, reliable workflow.

 ## What You’ll Learn